Flowpack/Flowpack.Listable/README.md

 # TL;DR

 1. Install the package with composer.
-[Here it is on packagist](https://packagist.org/packages/sfi/listable).
+[Here it is on packagist](https://packagist.org/packages/flowpack/listable).
-2. Add `Sfi.Listable:ListableMixin` to nodetypes that you want to list.
+2. Add `Flowpack.Listable:ListableMixin` to nodetypes that you want to list.
-2. Build your list based on `Sfi.Listable:Listable` for simple list or on `Sfi.Listable:List` for list with a header and an archive link.
+2. Build your list based on `Flowpack.Listable:Listable` for simple list or on `Flowpack.Listable:List` for list with a header and an archive link.
 3. For each of your nodetypes create a new TS object of type NodeTypeName + 'Short', or manually definy a rendering object.
 4. Rely on public API keys when overriding settings.

 [See here](https://github.com/sfi-ru/KateheoDistr/blob/master/Packages/Sites/Sfi.Kateheo/Resources/Private/TypoScript/NodeTypes/PageMain.ts2#L5) for a trivial integration example.

-If you don't need the package, but love TypoScript, [look here](https://github.com/sfi-ru/Sfi.Listable/blob/master/Resources/Private/TypoScript/Api.ts2), you may find some inspiration :)
+If you don't need the package, but love TypoScript, [look here](https://github.com/sfi-ru/Flowpack.Listable/blob/master/Resources/Private/TypoScript/Api.ts2), you may find some inspiration :)

 # Nodetype mixins

-On data level we provide only one mixin: `Sfi.Listable:ListableMixin`.
+On data level we provide only one mixin: `Flowpack.Listable:ListableMixin`.
 The only thing you have to do, is to add this mixin to nodetypes that you would want to list with this package.
 That's right, planing all other fields is completely up to you.

 # TypoScript objects

 Keys documented here are considered public API and would be treated with semantic versioning in mind.
 Extend all other properties at your own risk.

-## Sfi.Listable:Listable
+## Flowpack.Listable:Listable

-At the heart of this package is a `Sfi.Listable:Listable` object.
-It provides some basic means for rendering lists of things (like quering, sorting, paginating etc), and is pretty extensible too.
+At the heart of this package is a `Flowpack.Listable:Listable` object.
+It provides some good defaults for rendering lists of things, and is pretty extensible too.
 Here are TypoScript context variables that you can configure for this object:

 | Setting | Description | Defaults |
 |---------|-------------|----------|